“If we could read the minds of animals, we would find only truths.” – Anthony Douglas

 The objective is for you to acknowledge that animals are inherently valuable and deserve our respect just as other humans do.
 When you open yourself up to their splendor, you’ll find deeper meaning behind the archetypes that each of them represent.
 You’ll have access to a unique form of wisdom that you would not be able to acquire from human beings.

 From the smallest insect in the Amazon jungle to the mighty elephant in the African wilderness, all animals can teach us great life lessons.
-Here are five of the most prominent ones we can learn from them about being better humans:
+Here are five of the most prominent ones we can learn from them:

-- Tap into your natural gifts: Every animal has characteristics and body structures that help them survive and thrive in their natural habitat.
+1. Tap into your natural gifts: Every animal has characteristics and body structures that help them survive and thrive in their natural habitat.
 Camels have humps that store concentrated fat, which minimizes heat trapping insulation for the rest of body, giving them the ability to endure many hours in hot and parched deserts.
 Birds use their wings to migrate and search for food and shelter.
 Fish have fins and streamlined bodies that allow them to glide through the currents of water.
 Similarly, each of us has unique qualities, physical traits and instincts that we’re born with.
-Instead of focusing on our weaknesses and what we’re not that great at doing, we should to direct our attention to our natural gifts and work on building and expressing them in the world.
-You can learn more about how you can play to your strengths in this post.
+Instead of focusing on our weaknesses and what we’re not that great at doing, we should to direct our attention to our natural gifts and cultivating them

-- Listen to your instincts: Humans are incredibly intelligent because of their ability to engage in rational thought processes and self-reflection.
+2. Listen to your instincts: Humans are incredibly intelligent because of their ability to engage in rational thought processes and self-reflection.
 However, our analytical mind can go into overdrive and get in the way of us accessing our deeper intelligence.
 Animals don’t have to deal with this mental chatter and are therefore highly attuned to their instincts, which they rely on for their survival.
-If we can learn to trust our instincts and remain alert and attentive to signs and messages about the events, people and circumstances around us, we will open ourselves up to a world of opportunities and options.
-When you avoid over-rationalizing and you follow your intuition, you’ll be inclined to make choices that are based on love, wisdom and passion.
+If we can learn to trust our instincts and remain alert and attentive to signs and messages about the events, people and circumstances around us, we will open ourselves up to a world of opportunities.
+When you avoid over-rationalizing and you follow your intuition, you’ll be able to make choices that are based on love and wisdom.

-- Stay present and savor the moment: Unlike us humans, animals don’t get stuck in the past and don’t worry about the future.
+4. Stay present and savor the moment: Unlike humans, animals don’t get stuck in the past and don’t worry about the future.
 They have a natural ability to live in the now and savor the moment.
-The fast and hectic pace of our lives tend to distract our minds with thoughts about our to-do lists, places to be, people to meet while we’re simultaneously bothered by past hurts, emotional encounters and regrets.
+The fast and hectic pace of our lives tend to distract us with thoughts about our to-do lists, places to be, people to meet while simultaneously harboring past hurts, emotional encounters and regrets.
 Let’s get inspired by the eagle that’s perched on top of a hill, taking in majestic vistas, or our pet dogs and cats’ blissful expressions as they stretch and take naps, or a horse’s magnificence as it gallops through forests.
-Slow down and step away from the craziness of your daily routines to rest and give yourself enough time to relax and be present.
+Slow down and step away from the craziness of your daily routines to rest and give yourself the space to be present.

-- Be self-sufficient: An instinctual awareness of its needs informs an animal to do whatever it needs to do to ensure its sustenance.
+5. Be self-sufficient: An instinctual awareness of its needs drives an animal to do whatever it needs to do to sustain itself.
 Sometimes they get help from each other, as in the case of wolves and lions that tend to go hunting in packs, yet most of them tend to rely on their own abilities to feed, defend and take care of their young ones.
 Bears and squirrels, for instance, prepare for long, harsh winters by gathering food when the weather is warmer and then storing it.
 Most animals quickly teach their young ones the survival skills they need to exist in the world within a short span of time.
 Now this doesn’t mean that we should isolate ourselves and refuse help or assistance from others, but we should take responsibility for meeting our own needs by engaging in regular acts of self-care.
-This will prevent us from developing unhealthy attachments of dependency on other people and gain confidence from being independent.
+This will prevent us becoming over dependent and needy.